-Staff are guided that, in relation to the age and maturity of the pupils, when setting a task, such as homework, which involves internet research This must not simply be an open-ended request (such as 'find out six facts about Henry VIII').
+Staff are guided that, in relation to the age and maturity of the pupils (particularly, therefore, at primary and prep level), when setting a task, such as homework, which involves internet research, this must not simply be an open-ended request (such as 'find out six facts about Henry VIII').
 Instead, staff will research suitable and safe websites where pupils can undertake their research and will provide the pupils with a selection of website addresses.
-Children are also taught to evaluate the content of a site and choose the one most appropriate to their needs.
+Children are also to taught to evaluate the content of a site and choose the one most appropriate to their needs.